DennisGHNL/DennisGHNL/README.md

 - 👀 I’m interested in computers :P
 - 🌱 I’m currently learning Python and Pulumi
 - 💞️ I’m looking to collaborate on Who Knows
-- 📫 How to reach me ...
+- 📫 How to reach me @dennisvr on X

 <!---
 DennisGHNL/DennisGHNL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.